Lyke Wake Walk: Lyke Wake Clubs

 Both the original and new clubs' criterion for membership is the completion of a crossing within 24 hours, and there are no honorary, associate or corporate members.
-A concession is that anyone can claim an extra 12 hours for every five years over the age of 65 but, although there have been crossings by older walkers, some over eighty years old, there is no record of any of them claiming the concession.
+A concession is that anyone can claim an extra 12 hours for every five years over the age of 65 but, although there have been crossings by older walkers, some over eighty years old, there are only limited instances on record of any of them claiming the concession.
 In earlier years signing in/out books were kept at the Queen Catherine Hotel in Osmotherley and at Pollard Cafe in Ravenscar.
 The Lyke Wake Clubs have not monitored individual crossings for compliance with the rules, as Cowley stated "No one who is going to do this Walk is going to cheat, the satisfactions of crossing successfully are entirely for the individual".

 Lyke Wake Race

 Once the route became established as a clear track, the Lyke Wake Club considered the possibility of holding a race.
 The first Lyke Wake Race was held in 1964 and was held annually on the nearest Saturday to 10 July (except 2001 when it was cancelled because of an outbreak of foot-and-mouth disease) until 2014, its 50th anniversary when the organisers ceased to be involved.
 In 2015, the race continued with the organisation undertaken by the Quakers Running Club.
 It has been held every July since, until the 2020 edition was cancelled due to the COVID-19 pandemic, resuming in 2022.

 The first race was organised to coincide with the Osmotherley Summer Games.
 It started at Beacon Howes with the finishing line in Osmotherley.
 Both events were organised on the same date for a number of years.
 In the early years the Puckrin brothers, Arthur, Philip and Richard, were prominent amongst the leading runners with the first two brothers winning nine of the first ten races between them.
 Other winners have included prominent athletes/fell runners such as Joss Naylor.
 A history of the race up to 1981 has been given by Bill Smith.
 Since the Quakers took over the race, it has been held in an eastern direction, starting at Sheepwash and finishing in Ravenscar.

 The tradition of the Lyke Wake Walk and Lyke Wake Race is that crossing times are rounded to next whole minute; seconds are not recorded.

 The race is held under a handicap basis, with runners estimating their time beforehand and being given a different starting time on the estimation that all runners finish at the same time.
 Prizes are awarded for first male and female finishers and fastest male and female runners.

 The race was first held in 1964, running from Ravenscar Beacon to Osmotherley.
 In 1976, due to moorland fires, the race was run out-and-back, starting in Osmotherley and taking in the first half of the traditional route.
 By 1998, the race was run from Sheepwash to Ravenscar, and in 2001 was cancelled entirely due to foot-and-mouth disease.